BEST TELESCOPES & GEAR FOR

 Astrophotography is one of the most popular aspects of modern astronomy.
 It is also one of the most time-consuming.
 Each photograph requires hours of data capture, and even more hours of data processing.
 However, with our expert help, you can hit the ground running with the right gear for the kind of astrophotography YOU want to do.

-Whether it’s planetary imaging or deepsky, DSLR or CCD, we can help you find exactly what you are looking for to get the images you want to capture.
-The staff here at Cloud Break Optics are avid astrophotographers with years of experience in this field, and having an expert available to help you at all the steps will prevent you from spending unnecessary money and losing valuable time.
+Whether it’s planetary imaging or deepsky, DSLR or CCD, we can help you find exactly what you are looking for to get the images you want.
+The staff here at Cloud Break Optics are avid astrophotographers with years of experience in the field.
+Having an expert available to help you at all the steps will prevent you from spending unnecessary money and losing valuable time.

-Arguably, this is the most important part of the entire setup.
-Astroimaging is near impossible without a good mount.
+This is arguably the most important part of your entire setup.
+Astrophotography is near impossible without a good mount.
 Always err on the side of over-mounting your telescope, rather than under-mounting.
-You can always grow into your mount, but trying to take long exposures of faint objects on a mount that doesn’t adequately hold your telescope is an exercise in futility.
+You can always grow into your mount but trying to take long exposures of faint objects on a mount that doesn’t adequately hold your telescope is an exercise in futility.
 A German Equatorial mount is preferred, as it will eliminate field rotation as it tracks your object through the night sky, though an Altitude-Azimuth (Alt-Az) style mount works just fine for planetary, lunar, and solar photography.

 Mounts we recommend for astrophotography:

 (designed for beginner DSLR and camera lens astrophotography)

 - Celestron AVX Mount (Beginner)